The Douglas lemma for von Neumann algebras and some applications: Introduction

 \subsection{C*-convexity}

 The numerical range of an operator $T$ in $\mathcal{B}(\mathscr{H})$ is defined as The Toeplitz-Hausdorff theorem (cf. \cite{toeplitz}, \cite{hausdorff}) states that the numerical range of a bounded operator is a convex set.
 This subset of the complex plane $\mathbb{C}$ succinctly captures information about the eigenvalues, algebraic, analytic structure of $T$ in the geometry of its boundary.
-To discuss a general matrix-valued noncommutative ``numerical" range, in \cite{arveson1}, \cite{arveson2}, Arveson defines the notion of the $n^{\mathrm{th}}$-matrix range of an operator $T$ as
+In \cite{arveson1}, \cite{arveson2}, Arveson defines the notion of the $n^{\mathrm{th}}$-matrix range (a generalized non-commutative numerical range) of an operator $T$ as

-\begin{remark} Note that $W_1(T)$ is not necessarily the same as the numerical range $W(T)$ although their closure in $\mathbb{C}$ is the same.
-The unital completely positive maps from $C^*(T)$ to $\mathbb{C}$ are given by the states on $C^*(T)$ but $W(T)$ contains the images of only the vector states.
-In general, $W(T)$ is contained in $W_1(T)$. \end{remark}

-As the set of unital completely positive maps from $C^*(T)$ to $M_n(\mathbb{C})$ is convex, it is straightforward to see that $n^{\mathrm{th}}$-matricial ranges are convex sets in $M_n(\mathbb{C})$.
-There is a natural correspondence between completely positive maps from a $C^*$-algebra $\mathfrak{A}$ to a $C^*$-algebra $\mathfrak{B}$ and Hilbert $\mathfrak{A}\mathrm{-}\mathfrak{B}$-bimodules, via a GNS-type construction (KSGNS construction, cf. \cite[Exercise 11.5.17]{kadison-ringrose3}, \cite{kasparov}).
-In this article, we deal with the case when $\mathfrak{A} = \mathfrak{B}$, and in this case, we simply refer to these objects as Hilbert $\mathfrak{A}$-bimodules.
-The reader may consult \cite{lance} for a review of the basic theory of Hilbert $C^*$-modules.